mrmin123/kancolle-auto/README.md

 > I make no guarantees that you will not be caught and penalized using kancolle-auto, so be smart about it.
 Don't spam expeditions and sorties nonstop 24/7.
 Try to mimic a human as much as possible with your use of this tool!
 Relevant discussion can be found [here](https://github.com/mrmin123/kancolle-auto/issues/130).

 > In addition, if you let kancolle-auto sortie you might lose ships!
 It is highly unlikely (multiple checks occur to prevent this from happening) but I make no guarantees!
+If you're using a viewer with subtitles, please read the 1st question and answer of the [FAQ](#faqcommonly-asked-questions)!
 Also, if you let kancolle-auto use buckets, make sure you can spare them!

 ***